 I watched a quick preview of Cortana, Microsoft’s voice assistant.
-(It kind of looks like Siri, on a Windows PC.)
+(It kind of looks like Siri… on a Windows PC.)
 It was an early build at Microsoft’s preview event, so I’m sure it will improve.

 (I’ve seen Dragon NaturallySpeaking work in a demonstration in a loud crowded exhibit hall with impressive accuracy.
 Mind you, the demonstrator was talking into a USB microphone headset and not the laptop microphone like in the Windows demo.)

 (If you have a physical disability, or carpal tunnel syndrome, then using voice recognition to control your computer might be essential.)

-I dictate into Microsoft Word and I use my mouse to click on things, but I could see how voice-recognition could speed up the process.
+Personally, I dictate into Microsoft Word and I use my mouse to click on things, but I could see how voice-recognition could speed up the process.